Lokidottir/typerbole/lambdacube-overview.md

 thisFunctionTakesAFunction f = f 20
 ```

-On it's own, the simply-typed lambda calculus is alright for simple programs.
-Additionally, if a way to do recursion isn't provided in languages using the STLC then it's proven that program will terminate (strong normalisation).
+On it's own, the simply-typed lambda calculus is okay for simple programs.
+Additionally, if a way to do recursion isn't provided in languages using the STLC then the programs are strongly normalising (they will always terminate).

 It's the simplest typesystem in the cube though, there's a low limit to what it can express.
 Each axis of the lambda cube extends the kind of programs that can be written in a typesafe way.

 ## Polymorphism